 — Joleon Lescott (@JoleonLescott) February 14, 2016

 In 2016, the Mercedes-AMG S 63 Coupe had a value of £121,690.
 It was, and is, too expensive a car for the average football supporter.

-Yet at 5.06pm, a little over an hour after that 6-0 defeat, Joleon Lescott shared a photo of that car to his 800,000 Twitter followers.
+Yet at 6.06pm, a couple of hours after that 6-0 defeat, Joleon Lescott shared a photo of that car to his 800,000 Twitter followers.